-Wisconsin’s next gubernatorial election is in 2026, with a primary Aug.
+Wisconsin’s next gubernatorial election is this year, with a primary Aug.
 11 and the general election Nov.
 3. Incumbent governor, Democrat Tony Evers, is not running for a third term.

 Republicans